w3f/Grants-Program/applications/dora-factory-multisig.md

 - Create wallet by organization
 - Multi-asset management
 - Initiate a transaction in a wallet, sign a transaction, confirm a transaction
-- Add a signer, update multisig rule
+- Switch wallet, manage multiple multisig account at the same time

 There've been a multisig pallet developed by parity.
-The pallet (https://libraries.io/cargo/pallet-multisig) is a basic building block for us to build a more complete multisig MVP to meet actual demands of DAOs.
+The pallet (https://github.com/paritytech/substrate/tree/master/frame/multisig) is a basic building block for us to build a more complete multisig MVP to meet actual demands of DAOs.
 We'll implement a frontend MVP which interacts with the pallet to make the multisig work for end users.

 ### Ecosystem Fit